top of page

 If you do not have a food mill then you can use a blender and blend until smooth.

 Place the tomato pulp in a strainer (I like my husband’s honey strainer.) or cheesecloth to drain out the juice.
 Save the juice to be canned later.
 This step of straining the sauce allows you to skip the reducing down process which usually takes about 3 hours to do.
 If for some reason the sauce seems too thick you can add some of the juice back in.
-(We ended up adding about 2 quarts worth back in but it is according to your thickness preference.)
+(I ended up adding about 2 quarts worth back in but it is according to your thickness preference.)

 Place the strained pulp in a large saucepot.